-7. Lower idle acceleration speed.
+6. Lower idle and acceleration speed.

-While this is not absolutely required, we strongly suggest your lower acceleration speed when using rotary attachment.
-Be default machine set to a very high idle speed.
+While this is not absolutely required, we strongly suggest your lower and acceleration speeds when using rotary attachment.
 That's the speed at which head moves between cut movements.
 When cutting or engraving flat materials you might have noticed that laser moves at the speed that you entered when it's firing, but when it's done with cutting/engraving it will move very fast to starting position.
 Rotary attachment is not meant to be rotated this fast and might cause object that you are engraving to fly off it after engraving is done or when doing "frame" operation.